The Blood on Satan's Claw: Release

+Title variation

+The film was first released in the United Kingdom under its original title Satan's Skin, which was altered for subsequent releases.
+Variant prints of the film exist with both the revised The Blood on Satan's Claw and Blood on Satan's Claw appearing in the opening titles, which has led to the two names being used interchangeably on home media releases.
+U.S. posters used The Blood on Satan's Claw, while British posters (and newspaper advertisements from the time) used the slightly shortened title Blood on Satan's Claw.

 Home media

 The Blood on Satan's Claw first received a VHS release in the United States in 1985 by Paragon Video Productions.
 It was re-released in this format in 1993 by MGM Home Entertainment.
 In 2005, it was released by Anchor Bay Entertainment in a Region 2 box set along with several other Tigon British Film Distributors films, including Witchfinder General, The Beast in the Cellar, and others.

 The British label Odeon Entertainment released Blood on Satan's Claw on Blu-ray in 2013.
 In May 2019, the England-based Screenbound Pictures issued a DVD and limited edition Blu-ray featuring a new restoration of the film.
 In November 2019, Severin Films followed with another limited edition Blu-ray, along with a bonus CD of the original score, limited to 3,000 units.

-Variant titles

-Variant prints of the film exist with both The Blood on Satan's Claw and Blood on Satan's Claw in the opening titles, which has led to the two versions being used interchangeably on DVD and Blu-ray releases.
-US posters used The Blood on Satan's Claw.
-UK posters (and newspaper advertisements from the time) used Blood on Satan's Claw.
-Blood on Satan's Claw was also the version used on Trunk Records' 2007 soundtrack release, the 2018 Audible drama, and the cover of the 2022 novelisation by screenwriter Robert Wynne-Simmons.
+The British distributor 88 Films released a 4K UHD Blu-ray edition in 2024.